Britten-Norman BN-2 Islander: Further development

 In 1977, a single standard BN-2 was refitted with Dowty Rotol ducted fans.
 The ducted fan produced less noise than conventional propeller propulsion.
 Some structural strengthening of the main wing spar at the root was required due to the extra weight.
 This aircraft was subject to 18 months of flying trials to test the suitability of the ducted fan as a means of reducing aircraft noise; these tests reportedly demonstrated a 20 decibel noise reduction as well as increased thrust and reduced pollution.

 In 1978, a further improved version, the BN-2B Islander II, was produced as a result of a product improvement program.
 The BN-2B model involved several changes, including a redesigned cockpit and a reduction in cabin noise levels.
 In 1980, it was decided to make available turboprop engines for the type, adopting twin Allison 250-B17C engines; when the latter are installed, the aircraft is designated the BN-2T Turbine Islander.
 The first such BN-2T entered service in 1981.

 In February 1999, the acquisition of Romaero, the Romanian manufacturer of the Islander, by Britten-Norman Group was announced.
 By May 2006, a greater sales emphasis was being placed upon the Defender over the Islander.
 In December 2006, aerospace publication Flight International observed that: "The only civil aircraft that remains in production in the UK is the tiny Britten-Norman Islander".

 In early 2008, B-N was studying a version powered by 350 hp aircraft diesel engines with SMA Engines, already offering the 230 hp SMA SR305-230.

 In May 2010, Britten-Norman announced that manufacturing of the Islander would be relocated from Romania to a new site in the UK, due to the rising costs of production in Romania.

+Return to UK manufacture

+In 2023 Britten-Norman reactivated their original production line at Bembridge in the Isle of Wight and closed down overseas manufacture.
+New aircraft, to be produced at two per year initially and rising thereafter, are expected to continue the practice of incorporating progressive improvements to the current design.
+These include a glass cockpit from Garmin.

 Electric Project Fresson

-Supported by Britten-Norman, Cranfield Aerospace wants to develop an electric propulsion system for the over 700 Islanders currently operated.
+In conjunction with Britten-Norman, Cranfield Aerospace Solutions (CAeS), a subsidiary of Cranfield University, is developing an electric propulsion system for the over 700 Islanders currently operated.